Continually Updated Clinical Reference

 Oncologic excision, trauma, and congenital deformities are the major etiologies that require lip reconstruction.

 More than 80% of cancers of the lip are of the squamous cell carcinoma type, perhaps due to tobacco use or anatomic exposure to solar radiation.
-Less commonly, other adenocarcinomas and mucoepidermoid tumors can be found.
+Less commonly, adenocarcinomas and mucoepidermoid tumors can be found.
 Cancer of the lip is considered a readily visualized cancer and, as such, has a relatively lower mortality rate than other head and neck cancers.
 In the past 25 years, the incidence of lip cancer has decreased dramatically, and new surgical and medical treatments have contributed to a nearly 38% decrease in mortality.
 However, the functional and aesthetic ramifications of local wide excision of cancer of the lip make reconstruction of the lip imperative to the complete treatment and restoration of health and functioning.

 The lower lip is most commonly affected by squamous cell carcinoma, whereas most basal cell carcinomas affect the upper lip.
 Based on the type of cancer, the excisional margin size may be smaller, with squamous cell carcinomas requiring larger margins than basal cell carcinomas.
-For more information about skin cancers, visit Medscape's Skin Cancer Resource Center.
-For education on treating head and neck cancers presented at the 2007 meeting of the American Society of Clinical Oncology, see this Medscape CME activity.

 Traumatic lesions of the lip are also common etiologies requiring reconstructive surgery.
 Frequently, gunshot wounds or motor vehicle accidents result in defects that affect functioning and aesthetic appearance of the lips.
 These injuries often require total or subtotal repair.
 Congenital defects such as cleft lip, vascular malformations, fistulae, and nevi frequently require lip reconstruction.
 These defects are not discussed in this article.